 SO – Why not pick up some Reese’s peanut butter cups tomorrow?

-Me – No, that won’t do it, I need more than that.
+Me – No, I can’t wait until tomorrow, and I need more than that.

 SO – You’re going to bake something, aren’t you?

 I was craving something extraordinary; layers of peanut butter, chocolate, maybe some caramel, a nice pate brisee..or maybe a bar cookie..or..

 SO – Yep, you’re going to bake something now, at 1 am.

 I got up and headed to the kitchen to see what I had on hand to create something that would satisfy my crazy 1 am craving.

 OK, for all you fellow women out there, I bet you can guess what time of the month it was.
 I don’t think I need to elaborate much more than that.
 This was going to be MINE ALL MINE.
 NO sharing.
 I was going to eat every last crumb of whatever I came up with!
 So I’ll gain about 10 lbs and clog an artery or three, no big whoop!
 This was something that (at this very brief juncture) came before anything and everything.